LADY IN THE PEW

 He needed to see it.
 Needed to watch the old bastard be taken.

-The pastor pitched forward, body jerking.
+Greeley pitched forward, body jerking.
 Foam and spit and bright threads of blood bubbled from his mouth.
 His eyes locked on her the entire time, even as the muscles in his face stiffened into a frozen, rictus scream.

-Then Keith heard it.
+Then Keith heard himself say

 Now we’re even.